 Once you’ve finished charging, return the cables and connectors so it’s not an obstacle for other road users.

-Although these rules apply to cyclists, it’s good for drivers to be aware of these rules.
+Although the following Highway Code rules apply to cyclists, it’s good for drivers to be aware of these.

-Cyclists should position themselves in the centre of the lane:
+You should position yourself in the centre of the lane:

-On busy roads with fast moving traffic, cyclists should keep 0.5 metres (just over 1.5 feet) away from the kerb.
+On busy roads with fast moving traffic, keep 0.5 metres (just over 1.5 feet) away from the kerb.

 Cyclists riding in groups

-If you’re cycling in groups, you should ride two abreast.
+If you’re cycling in a group, you should ride 2 abreast.
 The Highway Code mentions that this technique could be safer, particularly if you’re cycling with young people or inexperienced cyclists.

-If you’re cycling two abreast and you notice someone driving behind you, try to move into single file or stop and allow them to overtake when it’s safe.
+If you’re cycling 2 abreast and you notice someone driving behind you, try to move into single file or stop, if it's safe.
+You can then allow them to overtake.

 If you’re cycling in a group, you need to be aware of road users that are more vulnerable than you.
 For example, pedestrians.